muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 Not necessarily..
 Take the discovery of circle area formula.
-[3] talks about how Archimedes discovered it; he divided a circle into pieces then put them back together and he realized smaller, smaller pieces would give you a rectngle with sides corresponding to the circle, and rect area is easy to calculate.
+[3] talks about how Archimedes discovered it; he divided a circle into pieces then put them back together and he realized smaller, smaller pieces would give you a rectangle with sides corresponding to the circle, and rect area is easy to calculate ($C=2\pi r$ obviously, from there thru rectangle, area is easy).

 <img width="200" src="circle.jpg"/>